CartoDB/carto.js/doc/API.md

   ```
 <div class="margin20"></div>

-With a similar source code you can create a visualization like this one:
+You can use the above code to create map in your webpage just like this:

 <div class="margin20"></div>
 <div class="map_wrapper">